CELA Annual Conference March 15-18, 2023

 - Student*: $250

-*Students must register using a school issued email address (.edu) to receive the student rate and be currently enrolled as a student with a valid transcript at the time of the conference.
+*Students must register using a school-issued email address (.edu) to receive the student rate and be currently enrolled as a student with a valid transcript at the time of the conference.
 A copy of the Student Transcript will be requested prior to the start of the meeting.
+Faculty who are also enrolled in classes would still need to register as a member unless they’re registered for at least 12 degree-applicable credit hours.

 Global Investiture Fund: A portion of your registration dollars will go towards The CELA Global Investiture Fund, in which The CELA will identify and develop practices which positively impact global conditions and align with The CELA organization’s vision and mission.